 Tropical Green Goddess Smoothie is a green smoothie that is super healthy, naturally sweet, and loaded with fresh fruits and veggies.

-It comes together in just 5 minutes and can be served for a light breakfast or snack.
+It comes together in 5 minutes and can be served for a light breakfast or snack.
 You can also drink it as your pre or post-workout snack with the addition of your preferred protein powder or hemp powder.

 It is a great smoothie to drink for breakfast if you are on a weight loss journey.

-This creamy smoothie has no refined sugar and no dairy and if you are concerned about the taste, let me confirm that it doesn’t taste like you are drinking veggies.
+This creamy smoothie has no refined sugar and no dairy, and if you are concerned about the taste, let me confirm that it doesn’t taste like you are drinking veggies.

 This green smoothie is vegan, gluten-free, and keto-friendly too.
+You can also double or triple the recipe.

 Ingredients & Variations